OBSERVABILITY PLATFORM

 When to use relabel versus derived

-If you’re not sure whether to use relabeling, or to use a derived label, use the following guidelines to help you decide:
+If you’re not sure whether to use relabel rules or to use a derived label, use the following guidelines to help decide.

 Derived labels won’t apply to certain Chronosphere generated metrics to ensure the system performs as expected.

-- When fixing the source or scrape location is difficult.
+• Fix the source or scrape location in difficult circumstances.
 For instance, if the data source is in a customer environment, or changing scrape configuration is prohibitively expensive in your environment.

 View derived labels